davetang/onemanarmy/README.md

 while something else may have played a role in the mistake/error, it is up to _you_ to provide solutions and not excuses.
 If there was a risk, you should have made a contingency plan.

+### Your Knowledge Portfolio

+All the facts about programming, the application domains, and experience constitute the _knowledge portfolio_.
+Managing a knowledge portfolio is very similar to managing a financial portfolio:

+1. Serious investors invest regularly as a habit (even if it is a small amount).
+2. Diversification (know more different things) is the key to long-term success.
+3. Smart investors balance their portfolios between conservative and high-risk, high-reward investments.
+Don't invest all your time on high-risk tech that might collapse suddenly nor invest too conservatively and miss out on possible opportunities.
+4. Investors try to buy low and sell high for maximum return.
+Learning an emerging technology before it becomes popular can be just as hard as finding an undervalued stock but the payoff can be just as rewarding.
+Learning Java back when it was first introduced may have been risky but it paid off as it became an industry mainstay.
+5. Portfolios should be reviewed and rebalanced periodically.
+The tech industry is very dynamic and last month's hot tech might be stone cold now.

+The most important point is to invest regularly in your knowledge portfolio.

 ## Linux administration